xpcmdshell/SysctlHunter/README.md

 XNU Sysctl Hunteris a tool for analyzing Kexts that will automatically identify, type, and tag sysctl OIDs, as well as correct the prototypes of their OID handler functions.
 It contains a Binary Ninja plugin action, as well as a headless script for batch processing.

 # Screenshots
+OID structures are created, and their location is tagged for review later:
 ![Tagged OIDs](screenshots/tagged_oids.png?raw=true "OIDs get tagged")

+OID handler function prototypes are corrected:
 ![Prototypes Corrected](screenshots/prototype.png?raw=true "OID Handler Prototypes Corrected")

 ## Headless Usage